shamanneo/scannetpp/README.md

     --scene_id 39f36da05b
 ```

-At the end of the training, it would render the testing images and stores them in `[OUTPUT DATA ROOT]/submission` folder, following the [official submission format](https://kaldir.vc.in.tum.de/scannetpp/benchmark/docs).
-Once you have all the testing scenes, this folder can be then zipped and submitted to the ScanNet++ NVS benchmark server.
+At the end of training, the rendered test images will be saved in the `[OUTPUT DATA ROOT]/submission` folder, following the [official submission format](https://kaldir.vc.in.tum.de/scannetpp/benchmark/docs).
+Once you have results for all test scenes, this folder can be then zipped and submitted to the ScanNet++ NVS benchmark server.

 ## Evaluation
-To evaluate the results (on validation sets), you can use the provided evaluation script in `scannetpp_tools` ([ScanNet++ Toolbox](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#novel-view-synthesis-evaluation-dslr)).
+To evaluate the results (on validation sets), you can use the provided evaluation script in `scannetpp_tools` (part of the [ScanNet++ Toolbox](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#novel-view-synthesis-evaluation-dslr)).
 ```sh
 cd scannetpp_tools
 # Evaluate on a single scene